Dilone

 Janiece Altagracia Dilone (born May 13, 1994), known mononymously as Dilone, is an American model.
-She has been on the cover of Allure and is currently ranked one of the Top 50 models in the industry by models.com.
+She has been on the cover of ID, Harper's Bazaar, InStyle, Vogue Mexico, Vogue NL, Vogue Portugal, 10 Magazine, Puss Puss, Porter, T magazine, Allure and is currently ranked one of the Top 50 models in the industry by models.com.

 Early life

 Dilone has nine siblings and is of Dominican descent.
 She goes by Dilone because she wanted to represent her family.

 Career

-Dilone started modeling at 18.
-She is signed with DNA Model Management and got her big break in Marc Jacobs's fall 2016 show.
+Dilone started modeling at 19.
+She is signed with DNA Model Management and got her big break in Bottega Veneta's men's fall 2016 show.
 She gained wider exposure in the 2016 and 2017 Victoria's Secret Fashion Shows.
-In her debut season, she walked in over 51 shows.
+In her debut season, she walked in over 57 shows.

-She has starred in advertisements for David Yurman, Balmain, American Eagle Outfitters, H&M, Stella McCartney, Coach, and Versace.
+She has starred in advertisements for David Yurman, Balmain, H&M, DKNY, Stella McCartney, Coach, and Versace.

 Dilone can be seen alongside models like Adwoa Aboah, Issa Lish, Maria Borges, and Binx Walton in Sephora's "Let Beauty Together" campaign in their stores.

+She will star in the crime thriller film, The Good Mother in September 2023.